guerindylan555-boop/MVPvintedboost/README.md

   - the selected environment default image (optional)
   - the selected gender model default image (optional) Backend builds one prompt and includes all references for the model
+  - Sequential flow: performs two calls — 1) put garment on the person, then 2) place that person into the environment.
+When “Both” is selected, results include the classic image and a “(seq)” variant per pose for comparison.
 - Listings flow (auth required): each generation session becomes a "Listing" bundling the source garment image, settings, generated images, and optional description
   - Create listing via `POST /listing` with the garment image and settings
   - Add images by calling `POST /edit/json` per selected pose with `listing_id`